Trams in Adelaide: Mid-century decline and closure

 From 1915 onwards the MTT had to compete against unregulated private buses, often preceding the trams on the same route to steal fares, which the MTT countered by opening their own motor bus routes from 1925.
 The South Australian government began regulating buses within the state in 1927, although some private operators argued that Section 92 of the Constitution of Australia, which deals with interstate matters, exempted them from following the regulation.
 By notionally marking each ticket as a fare from the pickup point to Murrayville, Victoria (but allowing passengers to board or alight sooner) companies avoided having to abide by the regulation for some time.
 The case was considered by the High Court, during the course of which Justice Isaac Isaacs offered a temporary compromise agreed to by both parties, but it appears that a final judgment was never delivered.
 Eventually, most of the affected bus operators sold their buses to the MTT or other operators who followed the routes described.
-Up until the end of World War I, most Adelaideans were dependent on public transport for daily journeys.
+Until the end of World War I, most Adelaideans depended on public transport for daily journeys.
 The introduction of private automobiles decreased passenger numbers until petrol rationing during World War II led to a resurgence in patronage; patronage remained higher than before the war, until rationing was discontinued in 1951.

 From the start of the Great Depression until the closure of the network only one lot of trams was purchased by the MTT.
 Due to shortages there was minimal maintenance of the network during World War II and post-war shortages prevented the purchase of new trams.
 In 1951–1952 the MTT lost £313,320 and made the decision to convert the Erindale, Burnside and Linden Park lines to electric trolleybuses.
-The last trams on these lines ran on 24 May 1952 with the lines lifted from 18 April 1953.
-A 1953 royal commission was held to inquire into the financial affairs of the MTT resulting in a completely reconstituted board.
-Late the same year, with driver safety concerns about the conflict with increasing traffic on the road, the Glen Osmond line was temporarily converted to motor buses.
+The last trams on these lines ran on 24 May 1952; the lines lifted from 18 April 1953.
+A commission of inquiry was held in 1953 to inquire into the financial affairs of the MTT, resulting in a completely reconstituted board.
+Late the same year, drivers complained about safety concerns over the conflict with increasing traffic on the road, and the Glen Osmond line was temporarily converted to motor buses.
 The line was never converted back to trams and much comment was made about the continuing maintenance of unused overhead lines.

-The final first generation "streetcar" journey was made by Type F1 car no. 269 with a load of more than 200 passengers starting from the City to Cheltenham at 11.40 pm on Saturday 22 November 1958.
+The final first-generation "streetcar" journey was made by Type F1 car no. 269 with a load of more than 200 passengers starting from the city CBD to Cheltenham at 11.40 pm on Saturday 22 November 1958.
 A crowd of more than 2000, many in their night attire, was at the terminus to farewell it.
-The tram departed for the City at 12.35 am, leading a long line of noisily tooting motorists, arriving in Victoria Square at 1.35 am and entering the City depot in Angas Street at 1.40.
+The tram departed for the city at 12.35 am, leading a long line of noisily tooting motorists, arriving in Victoria Square at 1.35 am and entering the city depot in Angas Street at 1.40.